Sirius-social/agent/messages/cdn/README.md

 ## Summary

 The media and file exchanging protocol describes a stateless, easy to support user content exchange  protocol.
-It has a single multiple message types used to transmit files and media.
+It has multiple message types used to transmit files and media.

 ## Motivation